watchakorn-18k/18k-youtube-download/readme.md

 <a href="https://www.gyan.dev/ffmpeg/builds/">ffmpeg for windows</a> In your project PATH then create folder "ffmpeg" then add folder "bin" from <a href="https://www.gyan.dev/ffmpeg/builds/">ffmpeg</a>  put in folder "ffmpeg"

+## 💉 Support
+Windows 7, Windows 10 only

 ## 💉 Example

 <p align="center">